-In learning programming, a must is to practice (which is to code and to debug).
-As you read through the lecture notes, try out the examples.
-And if you're unsure how some new construct works, write a small sample program and see!
-Find tutorial websites that guide you through the features of subjects.
-If you approach the course by saying, "I will have fun learning to think in new ways" then you will do well.
+In learning programming, a must is to practice (which means both coding and debugging).
+As you read the lecture notes, try out the examples.
+Moreover, if you are unsure how some new construct works, write a small sample program and see!
+If you approach the course by saying,

+"I will have fun learning to think in new ways" then you will do well.
 If you instead say, "I will go through this course and manage to get a pass grade." then you will get frustrated.